Type hinting is not mandatory, but it can make your code easier to understand and debug by

 Any

-• It’s typically used when you want to explicitly indicate that a certain variable can have any type, or when dealing with dynamically typed code where the type of the variable cannot be easily inferred.
+is a special type hint in Python that indicates that a variable can be of any type.
+It essentially disables static type checking for that variable.- It’s typically used when you want to explicitly indicate that a certain variable can have any type, or when dealing with dynamically typed code where the type of the variable cannot be easily inferred.

-• While Any provides flexibility, it also sacrifices the benefits of static type checking, as type errors related to variables annotated as Any won’t be caught by type checkers.
+provides flexibility, it also sacrifices the benefits of static type checking, as type errors related to variables annotated as Any

 Functions: Callable Types